-The Community Spokes Program is the Bicycle Coalition of Maine’s effort to create a statewide network of bicycle and pedestrian advocates at the local level.
-We empower residents to become champions—or “Community Spokes”—of better biking and walking in their cities and towns.
+The Community Spokes Program is the Bicycle Coalition of Maine’s statewide network of bicycle and pedestrian advocates at the local level.
+We empower residents to become champions—or “Community Spokes”—for better biking and walking in their cities and towns.

 Through training, education, and ongoing technical support, you too can become part of a growing coalition of people working to improve biking and walking conditions in Maine.
-In just one day-long session, you will learn how to assess existing bike/ped infrastructure, navigate local bureaucracy, and connect with like-minded individuals.
-Morning coffee and lunch will be provided at the session, which also includes an interactive site visit.
+In our training, you will learn how to assess existing bike/ped infrastructure, navigate local bureaucracy, and build partnerships for success.

-We currently have more than 160 Spokes representing all of Maine’s 16 counties, but are always looking to add more.
+We currently have more than 175 Spokes representing all of Maine’s 16 counties, but are always looking to add more.
+Become a Community Spoke this year at one of our scheduled training opportunities:

 Who are Community Spokes?